Whether to pay off the mortgage faster or invest is one of the most common questions that gets asked.

 Paying down your mortgage (or using an offset or redraw) earns you a return equivalent to your mortgage interest rate, and there is no risk of capital loss (provided it is with an ADI and under the $250,000 government guarantee).

-Some will point out that since paying down the mortgage is tax-free, it should be grossed up3 before comparing, but with debt recycling (discussed below), investing has the same advantage (and it has several others2).
+Some will point out that since the return from paying down the mortgage (or using an offset or redraw) is tax-free due to the return coming from reduced expenses rather than receiving cash, it should be grossed up2 before comparing, but with debt recycling (discussed below), investing has the same advantage (and several others3).

 The decision to pay off the mortgage faster vs investing is similar to whether to borrow to invest.